Applies to: RIDE 1.7.10 and later

 Now grab the unpacked Basic.P file, drag it over the File Manager and drop it there.
 The file will be imported with attributes automatically set to those we just selected in the File attributes dialog.

-Setting the default attributes of files is a handy means how to import files that have no "import information" (more on that in a moment), i.e. files like the two we saw so far.
+Setting the default attributes of files is a handy means how to import files that have no "import information" (more on that in a moment), i.e. files like the two we saw thus far.

 PSSST.P ZXP1790001L179TfDespite their look, grab all of them, drag them over the File Manager and drop them there.
 They will be imported with all parameters correctly set!